swiss/fedlex-jolux/doc/subdivisions.md

 :::{admonition} Hint for legal laypersons
 :class: hint
-With help of jolux:LegalResourceSubdivision, it is possible to divide a law text also on the level of the individual [articles](https://fedlex.data.admin.ch/de-CH/metadata?value=https:%2F%2Ffedlex.data.admin.ch%2Fvocabulary%2Fsubdivision-type%2Fart).
+With help of jolux:LegalResourceSubdivision, it is possible to divide a legislative resource also on the level of the individual [articles](https://fedlex.data.admin.ch/de-CH/metadata?value=https:%2F%2Ffedlex.data.admin.ch%2Fvocabulary%2Fsubdivision-type%2Fart).
 But this is not systematically done (yet).
 The single articles are only modelled when it is necessary for a [jolux:LegalResourceImpact](#LegalResourceImpact) (see [SPARQL examples](#sparql-examples) below).
 :::

 ## Object Properties